-A false statement on any part of your application may be grounds for not hiring you, or for firing you after you begin work.
-Also, you may be punished by fine or imprisonment (U.S. Code, Title 18, section 1001).
+A false statement on any part of your application may be grounds for not hiring you, or for firing you after you begin to work.
+Also, you may be punished by fine or imprisonment (U.S.Code, Title 18, section 1001).

-3. a.
-All applicants to the Tribal Gaming Commission shall be required to sign an acknowledgement of receipt and reading of the Privacy Notice and Notice Regarding False Statements, which shall be placed on the same page immediately following the Notice.

-b.
-The Tribal Gaming Commission shall notify in writing existing Key Employees and Primary Management Officials subject to tribal licensure that they shall either:

-- (1) Complete a new application form that contains a Privacy Act notice and a Notice Regarding False Statements; or - (2) Sign a statement that contains the Privacy Act notice and consent to the routine uses described in that notice and a statement that contains the Notice Regarding False Statements.

-4. The tribal gaming license application shall at minimum require the following information:
+- 3. a.
+All applicants to the Tribal Gaming Commission shall be required to sign an acknowledgement of receipt and reading of the Privacy Notice and Notice Regarding false statements, which shall be placed on the same page immediately following the Notice. - b.
+The Tribal Gaming Commission shall notify in writing existing Key Employees and Primary Management Official subject to trial licensure that they shall either: - 1.
+Complete a new application form that contains a Privacy Act notice and a Notice Regarding False Statements; or - 2.
+Sign a statement that contains the Privacy Act notice and consent to the routine uses described in that notice and a statement that contains the Notice Regarding False Statements. - 4.
+The tribal gaming license application shall at minimum require the following information: